 Associate professor Brach Poston teaches Neurophysiology of Movement, Scientific Basis of Strength Training, and Advanced Strength Methods within the undergraduate program, along with Neurophysiology of Movement and Biomechanics of Strength within the graduate program.
 He is the director of the Interdisciplinary Ph.D. program in Neuroscience at UNLV and Associate Director of the Professional Development Core Education Unit for the Mountain West Clinical & Translational Research Infrastructure Network.

-Before coming to UNLV, Poston was a project scientist at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas.
+Before coming to UNLV, Poston was a project scientist at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas in the Department of Biomedical Engineering.
 Before that position, he completed a postdoctoral research fellowship in the Human Motor Control Section, Medical Neurology Branch of the National Institute of Neurological Disorders and Stroke at the National Institutes of Health (NIH).
 He also received postdoctoral training at Arizona State University in neural and motor control.

 Poston earned a Ph.D. in Integrative Physiology (University of Colorado-Boulder), a Master’s in Exercise Physiology (UNLV), and a Bachelor’s in Physical Education (Missouri State University).
 He is also a certified strength and conditioning specialist and a certified personal trainer by the National Strength and Conditioning Association.